Mike Edwards (cricketer): List A achievements

 He played in his first List A fixture in 1964 and his last in 1974.
 He won one match award, in the Gillette Cup semi-final of 1965.
 Middlesex made 250 for 8 wickets, and his 53* at number seven helped Surrey to make 252 for 5 to win by five wickets.

 On 22 July 1966 Surrey played the touring West Indians in a 60 overs a side match.
 Edwards scored 108* out of 188–9, but the tourists still won by 7 wickets.

 Involvement with the Cricketers' Association

 He was heavily involved with the Cricketers' Association (now the Professional Cricketers' Association) in its early days.
 He was appointed its first Treasurer in 1968, and was elected chairman in 1970.
 He subsequently resigned the post following a majority decision by the membership to accept a donation from the Transvaal in apartheid-era South Africa.

 Cricket coach and administrator

 He served as the Surrey Cricket Board's director of cricket development for over a decade from 1990.
 With two assistants, he oversaw cricket coaching in 400 schools.
 He is a member of the ECB Working Party on Racial Equality.

 The schoolteacher

-He is a former deputy head of Tulse Hill School.
+He is a former head of sixth form and later became a deputy head of Tulse Hill School.
+At the school he taught Economics and helped to chair the divisional Tertiary Education Board for Lambeth [ILEA Division 9].